giovaninppc/giovaninppc.github.io/_posts/2018-06-06-Custom Objects User Defaults.md

 ###### [UserDefaults • Custom • Object • Save • Encode • Decode • User • Defaults • Swift • iOS • Xcode • Swift4]

 ### User Defaults
+*An interface to the user’s defaults database, where you store key-value pairs persistently across launches of your app.* [Apple Developer Documentation](https://developer.apple.com/documentation/foundation/userdefaults)

+Its basically a dictionary with persistency, where you can save information under a key, and get it back later.
+This information will survive even if you shut down your app, so the User Defaults can be a pretty interesting way to save information.

 ### Custom Objects
 Any class created by you basically.